josepher-lambertyo/notes/README.md

 Second, always plan your day or week ahead of time.
 Write down your goals for the day and break them down into smaller tasks.
 Then, allocate time for each task during your working hours.
 Planning ahead will prevent you from getting overwhelmed by tasks and help to maintain a sense of control.
 It will also help ensure you have enough time to complete all of your assignments.
  .Finally, stay organize by using task management tools and software.
 These tools can help track your progress, remind you of deadlines,and provide insights into how you're spending your time - all helping to make you a more effective programmer.

+# 2024-02-26
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
+It's crucial to first ensure that your code is correct, clear, and follows good architectural principles before diving into optimizations.
+Understand your program's bottlenecks through profiling and then optimize where it truly matters.